 Bitcoin has enjoyed a meteoric rise since its launch.

-In 2011, the price started at $0.30 per Bitcoin.
-By the beginning of 2017, one Bitcoin was worth approximately $998.
+In 2011, the price started at $0.30 per bitcoin.
+By the beginning of 2017, one bitcoin was worth approximately $998.
 In winter 2020, it reached nearly $20,000.
-By April 2021, one Bitcoin would set you back $60,000.
+By April 2021, one bitcoin would set you back $60,000.
 In July, the price fell to $30,000 before recovering to $50,000 in early September.
-However, at the time of writing on 28 September, the price stood at $41,523.
+And then came a new all-time-high of $68,789.63 on 10 November, according to CoinMarketCap.

 Indeed, the fluctuations in the value of the world’s biggest cryptocurrency have been nothing short of a white-knuckle ride over the past decade or so.
 It’s crazy to think that, in May 2010, you could get one whole BTC for a fraction of a cent.

 Some people made a lot of money in the early days.
 Just look at Cameron and Tyler Winklevoss.
 The twins sued Mark Zuckerberg in the early 2010s and received a settlement that was reportedly in the region of $65m.
-Licking their wounds in 2013, they invested $11m of the cash in Bitcoin, when it was trading at $120.
+Licking their wounds in 2013, they invested $11m of the cash in bitcoin, when it was trading at $120.
 Fast-forward four years and their BTC had risen by more than 10,000% – heading beyond $11,000 per coin.
 This made them billionaires.
 Who’s laughing now?

 BTC/USD price history